Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/faq.md

 ### Why can't my platform boot on hardware?

-The Versal platform has various boot stages.
-We need to isolate the failing stage to find more details of trouble shooting.
+The AMD Versal™ adaptive SoC platform has various boot stages.
+You need to isolate the failing stage to find more details of trouble shooting.

 - For ***Xilinx Versal Platform Loader and Manager*** stage issues, it loads PDI file and initialize each components.
-Please check the Vivado settings if this step halts or report errors.
+Check the the AMD Vivado™ Design Sutie settings if this step halts or report errors.
-- If the boot hangs at U-boot stage, please check the device tree configuration.
-If SD card circuit doesn't support high speed, please add no-1-8-v for SD controller node.
-U-boot will look for boot.scr and system.dtb on the fat32 partition of SD card if it's in SD boot mode.
-Please make sure these two files are available.
+- If the boot hangs at the U-boot stage, check the device tree configuration.
+If SD card circuit does not support high-speed, add no-1-8-v for the SD controller node.
+U-boot will look for `boot.scr` and `system.dtb` on the fat32 partition of SD card if it is in the SD boot mode.
+Make sure these two files are available.

 ### Why can't my platform boot on hardware emulation?

-Please make sure the SELECTED_SIM_MODEL is set to TLM for CIPS, NOC and AI Engine.
+Make sure the SELECTED_SIM_MODEL is set to TLM for CIPS, NOC and AI Engine.

 ### Why can't my platform support hardware emulation?

-Please select hardware emulation when you export the XSA file.
+Select hardware emulation when you export the XSA file.

-### PLM IPI issue
+### PLM IPI Issue

-If you encounter PLM IPI issue please check whether you add any peripheral which are not enabled in CPIS PS side.
+If you encounter a PLM IPI issue, check whether you add any peripherals which are not enabled in the CPIS PS side.

 ### When is the AIE app and PL kernel being programmed?

-Since the platform we create is not a DFX platform, PL kernels are implemented and packaged with platform all the times.
-They are included in BOOT.BIN.
+Because the platform you create is not a DFX platform, PL kernels are implemented and packaged with platform all the times.
+They are included in `BOOT.BIN`.
 They are downloaded to hardware during boot time.

-When host application is launched, it reads the kernel metadata from xclbin file to understand the kernel topology and parameters.
-This step won't configure PL bit stream.
+When the host application is launched, it reads the kernel metadata from xclbin file to understand the kernel topology and parameters.
+This step will not configure PL bitstream.

 AI Engine has two run methods: configure during boot or load graph in host application.

-### Why my AIE system application hangs?
+### Why does my AIE system application hang?

-If you test the platform with PL+AIE system application and it hangs on the board with following error message, pressing Ctrl+C reports command stall, you are probably using the **sd_card.img** in **package_aie_debug** directory rather than **package** directory.
-The application in package directory is used for debugging.
+If you test the platform with the PL+AIE system application and it hangs on the board with following error message, pressing Ctrl+C reports command stall, you are probably using the **sd_card.img** in **package_aie_debug** directory rather than **package** directory.
+The application in the package directory is used for debugging.
 It will stop after loading and wait for debugger to connect to it.

 ```
 [   52.262013] [drm] Pid 715 opened device